uyota/py-prdanlz/README.md

 ### "Syscmd" type

-A dictionay key of "type" with "syscmd" indicates SYStem CoManD.
+A dictionary key of "type" with "syscmd" indicates SYStem CoManD.
 A dictionary value of "syscmd" specifies unix command(s) to run.
 A sequence of commands with a pipe may be also specified.